HinsonSIDAN/PlutusPioneerProgramme/Week01-code-summary.md

     ```

     3. Open the address browser and use the playground there: http://localhost:8009
+    4. Paste in the english option code
-    4. Click compile then simulate
+    5. Click compile then simulate

+## Questions to be asked